Federal government of the United States: State, tribal, and local governments

 The states of the United States as divided into counties (or, in Louisiana and Alaska, parishes and boroughs, respectively).
 Alaska and Hawaii are not to scale and the Aleutian and uninhabited Northwestern Hawaiian Islands have been omitted.

 State governments have the greatest influence over most Americans' daily lives.
 The Tenth Amendment prohibits the federal government from exercising any power not delegated to it by the Constitution; as a result, states handle the majority of issues most relevant to individuals within their jurisdiction.
 Because state governments are not authorized to print currency, they generally have to raise revenue through either taxes or bonds.
 As a result, state governments tend to impose severe budget cuts or raise taxes any time the economy is faltering.

-Each state has its own written constitution, government and code of laws.
+Each state has its own written constitution, government, and code of laws.
 The Constitution stipulates only that each state must have, "a Republican Government".
 Therefore, there are often great differences in law and procedure between individual states, concerning issues such as property, crime, health and education, amongst others.
-The highest elected official of each state is the governor, with below him being the lieutenant governor.
+The highest elected official of each state is the governor, and in 45 states, a lieutenant governor serves below that position, and is next in the line of succession.

 Each state also has an elected state legislature (bicameralism is a feature of every state except Nebraska), whose members represent the voters of the state.
 Each state maintains its own state court system.
 In some states, supreme and lower court justices are elected by the people; in others, they are appointed, as they are in the federal system.